KRFOSS/kali-docs/development/custom-chromebook-kernel-image/index.md

 #### 02. Create the Image File

-Next, we create the physical image file that will hold our Chromebook rootfs and boot images.
+Next, we create the physical image file that will hold our Chromebook rootfs and boot images:

 ```console
 kali@kali:~$ sudo apt install -y kpartx xz-utils gdisk uboot-mkimage u-boot-tools vboot-kernel-utils vboot-utils cgpt